Arizona Divorce Process

 These orders generally stay in place until the final trial, or the final settlement of the case.

 In many cases, parties do not know what assets or other property that has been acquired or what the value of such property is.
 In some cases, certain funds may be missing or unaccounted for.
+Discovery may be necessary in order to obtain such information.
 A party may want to submit discovery in order to obtain information regarding other issues such as child custody, spousal maintenance, or essentially any other issue involved in the case.
 Our firm can issue necessary discovery requests in order to obtain the necessary information to protect your interests.

 Proceeding to Trial

-If you cannot come to an agreement with your spouse on all issues, you will have to go to trial so that the judge can decide the issues for you.
-The Court will schedule a Resolution Management Conference during the case and address whether the parties have provided each other with all of the necessary information, and will generally schedule your case for trial.
+Bishop Law Office attorneys will always explore the possibility of settlement without the necessity of trial.
+However, if you cannot come to an agreement with your spouse on all issues, you will have to go to trial regarding the unresolved issues so that the judge can decide the issues for you.
+The Court will schedule a Resolution Management Conference during the case and address whether the parties have provided each other with all of the necessary information, and may schedule your case for trial at that time.

 Trials in divorce cases do not involve juries.
 Rather, your case will be tried before the assigned judge.
-Trials in divorce matters are usually scheduled for a half day, although in some cases more or less time is necessary.
+Trials in divorce matters are usually scheduled between two and six hours, although in some cases more or less time is necessary.
+Prior to trial, the parties submit Joint Pre-Trial Statements that outline their positions and arguments.
 During trial, the parties present testimony, exhibits and other evidence that support their respective positions.
 After the trial is completed, the Court will enter its divorce decree or other judgment, which sets forth its specific findings and orders.
+Judges are supposed to enter their rulings and decree of divorce without sixty days after trial (most judges do this more more quickly).

 Decree of Dissolution